Skip to content

 Since 2014 Europol has recognised that there is a "dynamic relationship between online and offline organised crime.[5]" Interpol has highlighted that "new trends in cybercrime are emerging all the time", with estimated costs to the global economy running to billions of pounds.
 [6] Therefore as the barriers to crime participation and syndication online have reduced, there has been a corresponding increase in online crime.

-In terms of victimology there is a need to consider the impact of this environment on vulnerable and high risk populations.
-This is required in order to understand modus operandi in this space as offline criminal theories or motivations may not apply.
-Ongoing, high quality research is needed to evaluate the threats, measure the cost, consider the human impact and to devise means for preventing, deterring future harms and bringing offender to trial, whilst also supporting the victims.
+In terms of victimology, there is a need to consider the impact of this environment on vulnerable and high-risk populations.
+This is required to understand modus operandi in this space as offline criminal theories or motivations may not apply.
+Ongoing, high-quality research is needed to evaluate the threats, measure the cost, consider the human impact and devise means for preventing, deterring future harms and bringing offenders to trial, whilst also supporting the victims.

 [1] https://www.statista.com/statistics/617136/digital-population-worldwide/